envtrack/envtrack-cli/index.md

 ## Documentation

-For more detailed information, please check out our [full documentation](https://github.com/envtrack/envtrack-cli/wiki).
+For more detailed information, please check out our [full documentation](docs/envtrack.md) or [the wiki](https://github.com/envtrack/envtrack-cli/wiki).

 ## Contributing